EternityForest/AnyoneCanDoIt/MathELI5.md

 Variables are placeholders, usually a number, for something you don't know yet.

-Often they the "Inputs and outputs" of a formula, allowing you to state an equation, because you don't know the specific numbers you will need to input until you actually measure them.
+Often they the "Inputs and outputs" of a formula, allowing you to state an equation that describes something general, even if you don't know the specific numbers you will need to input until, you actually measure them.

 This is almost certainly the wrong way to think of them, but in practice, they are quite often similar to inputs and outputs.